Table of contents

 Go to our products page and choose the product(s) you want to buy.
 Then select your country from the drop-down menu.
 You will be presented with our approved resellers for your country.

-The following prices are exclusive of any local taxes and shipping/handling fees.
+The following prices are in US dollars, and exclusive of any local taxes and shipping/handling fees.

 |Raspberry Pi Model A+||$20|